-The Tragic Love Story Behind the Blue Lady Haunting
+The Tragic Love Story Behind the Blue Lady Ghost

 High on a cliff in San Mateo, sits a restaurant called the Moss Beach Distillery.
 It is a very popular restaurant, and diners flock to the establishment for good food, good wine and spirits…especially the ghostly kind.
 And although the establishment has a fascinating history all its own, it is most famous for a certain ghost the locals call, The Blue Lady.